kazuma-desu/python-zencrc/README.md

     zencrc -r -{a|v|s|c}

-This function ideally would scan directories recursively and apply the above-mentioned accordingly, though recursion actually doesn't do anythin at this point.
-Either way, version 0.9 would most definitely have this function.
+This function would ideally scan directories recursively and apply the above-mentioned accordingly, though recursion doesn't do anything at this point.
+Either way, version 0.9 will most definitely have this function.
 __Version 0.9b is already in development__

 ## Things to expect in the future / Dev notes